jline/jline3/README.md

     jline-${jline.version}.jar

-The dependencies are minimal: you may use JLine without any dependency on *nix systems, but in order to support windows or more advanced usage, you will need to add either [`jansi`](https://repo1.maven.org/maven2/org/fusesource/jansi/jansi/1.17/jansi-1.17.jar) or [`jna`](https://repo1.maven.org/maven2/net/java/dev/jna/jna/4.5.1/jna-4.5.1.jar) library.
+The dependencies are minimal: you may use JLine without any dependency on *nix systems, but in order to support windows or more advanced usage, you will need to add either [`Jansi`](https://repo1.maven.org/maven2/org/fusesource/jansi/jansi/1.18/jansi-1.18.jar) or [`JNA`](https://repo1.maven.org/maven2/net/java/dev/jna/jna/5.3.1/jna-5.3.1.jar) library.

 You can also use fine grained jars:
 * `jline-terminal`: the `Terminal` api and implementations
-* `jline-terminal-jansi`: terminal implementations leveraging the `jansi` library
+* `jline-terminal-jansi`: terminal implementations leveraging the `Jansi` library
-* `jline-terminal-jna`: terminal implementations leveraging the `jna` library
+* `jline-terminal-jna`: terminal implementations leveraging the `JNA` library
 * `jline-reader`: the line reader (including completion, history, etc...)
 * `jline-style`: styling api
 * `jline-remote-ssh`: helpers for using jline with [Mina SSHD](http://mina.apache.org/sshd-project/)